-As you age your sex life may wane, or not, but one thing’s for sure: being older doesn’t necessarily mean your sex life has to go stale.
+As you age your sex life may wane, or not, but one thing’s for sure, being older doesn’t necessarily mean your sex life has to go stale.

-Sex is important for your wellbeing – it’s an instinctual thing that has a higher purpose, beyond procreation.
+Sex is important for your wellbeing – it’s an instinctive thing that has a higher purpose, beyond procreation.
 Having sex releases chemicals in your brain and body that can improve your wellbeing, protect your health, be good for your brain and keep you out of ‘the dumps’.

 Above all, sex is not just an activity for younger people.

 Sure, sex over the age of 55 can present challenges, with the obvious ones being menopause and erectile dysfunction, medical issues and other hormonal changes.
 The older mind can also present barriers to a healthy sex life.

 But, unless the medical issues are serious, all of these hurdles are surmountable.